hackerschoice/hackerschoice.github.io/segfault/faq/index.md

    The server comes with around 54GB of pre-installed tools.
 See the [full list](https://github.com/hackerschoice/segfault/blob/main/guest/Dockerfile).
 Let us know if any tool is missing and we can add it (permanently).

 1. **How to upload/download files?**<a id="data"></a>
-   Use `scp -o "SetEnv=..." root@...` or the shorter version `scp <servername>`.
+   Use `scp -o "SetEnv SECRET=XXX..." root@...` or the shorter version `scp <servername>`.
 Alternatively log in with the port forward shown below, type `startfb` and then point your browser to http://127.0.0.1:2900

    ```
-   ssh -L2900:0:2900 -O "SetEnv=..." root@<servername>
+   ssh -L2900:0:2900 -O "SetEnv SECRET=XXX..." root@<servername>
    startfb
    ```
    Alternatively: